 - Able to write multiple paragraphs on a topic

-- Usually used by children in fourth or fifth grade
+- Usually used by children in fifth grade

 What's New and Different for Age 9-11